fynks/debrid-services-comparison/README.md

 2. Click **"New Issue"**
 3. Include:
    - Service name
-   - Change observed (e.g., "AllDebrid ❌w supports Terabox")
+   - Change observed (e.g., "AllDebrid now supports Terabox")
    - Proof: **Link to official page or screenshot**
    - Date of observation
 4. Submit — maintainers will review and update